xcp-ng/xenadmin/README.md

 This repository contains the source code for XCP-ng Center.

+This specific branch will be for the Avalonia UI Rewrite, If you are wanting the more stable and Windows-only WinForms version, see the development branch.

 XCP-ng Center is a Windows-based management tool for XCP-ng and Citrix® XenServer® environments which enables users to manage and monitor XCP-ng and Citrix® XenServer® hosts and resource pools, and to deploy, monitor, manage and migrate virtual machines.